-Project 1: Did the Dobunni use plates?
+Last years project: Did the Dobunni use plates?

 Our first project of the year will focus on the wider curriculum subjects of history and Design Technology (ceramics).
 We will learn about the Dobunni, the inhabitants of our local Worlebury Hillfort in the Bronze and Iron Ages.
 Our focus will be on their way of life and particularly on the way that their houses looked and were used.
 To facilitate our understanding of the time we will start the expedition with a launch day run by Weston Museum on Friday 14th September 2018 and then visit the Iron Age house at St. Fagan's Museum on Friday 28th September 2018.

 Within history we will learn about what was happening around the world at the time, including the Roman, Egyptian and Greek civilisations.
 We will learn to make a range of ceramic items, some based on the items found at Worlebury Hillfort which are now on display at Weston Museum.

 Final Outcome: A display of our learning (history and ceramic) at Weston Museum to raise awareness of the hillfort and the damage that is currently occurring at the site.

 Last year's projects:

 Project 3 (Year 4): Is that the way to do it?

 Our Learning Expedition in terms 5 and 6 was to create a Punch and Judy-style show to perform to other schools and parents.
 Our project has three parts:

 Outcome 1: To write a script for our performance.
 We will split into groups and write scripts for short performances of traditional tales such as Goldilocks and the Three Bears, the Three Little Pigs and Jack and the Beanstalk.

 Outcome 2: We will work with a carpenter to make wooden puppets.